neil7057/all-about-autism/README.md

 -   Form textarea will only accept a minimum of 1 and a maximum of 280 characters.

 -   Succesfully submission of the contacts/feedback form: A confirmation message is displayed.

+-   Incorrect submission was emulated by temporarily amending emailJS validation iformation to force an error.
+The "failed" confirmation message was displayed as expected and could be dismissed.

 - ### Links Testing